curv3d/curv/ideas/Debug.md

   single-step, resume.
 * A breakpoint was reached or a single-step has completed.

+## Co-operative vs Pre-emptive Thread Cancellation
+Pre-emptive thread cancellation isn't supported by modern operating environments, unless you kill the entire process.
+Co-operative thread cancellation can work, but requires support in long-running library functions called by the interpreter.
+Eg, suppose we add the CGAL API to the language.
+CGAL isn't thread safe and doesn't have cancellation points.

+I could put the evaluator in a separate process from the UI.
+For the interactive CLI, the two processes exchange text: CLI sends a command line, receives stdout. ^C sends a co-operative interrupt request: if no response after N milliseconds, it asks if you want to force kill or wait.

+How much state is preserved after a force-kill?
+Maybe there's a tradeoff here against code complexity?
+How about: there's a client/server architecture as above.
+To execute a new command, the server forks a child.
+The original server process is a backup of the CLI state.
+If the child succeeds, it replaces the original server process.
+If the child has to be force killed, the parent preserves the state.
+The child could also crash due to stack exhaustion or a bug.

 ### Stack Trace on Error
 Store a list of call phrases in curv::Exception, to print stack trace.
 Choices: